aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/020_eks/10-experiment/_index.en.md

 In this section we want to ensure that our containerized application running on Amazon EKS is designed in a fault tolerant way, so that even if an instance in the cluster fails our application is still available.
 Let's validate this:

-* **Given**: we have a containerized application running on Amazon EKS
+* **Given**: we have a containerized application running on Amazon EKS exposing a web page
 * **Hypothesis**: failure of a single worker node instance will not adversely affect our application.
+The Web page will continue to be available.

 ## Experiment setup